Fundamental Nursing

 6. Studies on the communication skills of university students and their mental health

-We are conducting research on improving communication skills and forming interpersonal relationships among university students, and research on nurturing the state of mind through mental health.
+We are conducting research on improving communication skills and forming interpersonal relationships among university students, and research on nurturing their state of mind through mental health.

 7. Research on bioethics and medical ethics